mrserverless/yunspace.com/public/blog/dropwizard-https-jerseyclient-with-runtime-jssecacerts.md

 For Jersey Client (or any Java web client for that matter) to connect to a SSL endpoint, the target server certificate must be installed as `jssecacerts` files into your JRE truststore at `$JAVA_HOME\jre\lib\security`.
 This is painful if you don't have access to infrastructure, or don't want to patch/update your server/base Docker container everytime your SSL certificate changes.
-I will show you a more elegant solution for JerseyClient/Dropwizard JerseyClient.
+I will show you a more elegant solution for JerseyClient/Dropwizard JerseyClient, where the certificate is loaded from file during runtime and doesn't need to live in the JRE.

-Mkyong has a very good tutorial on [extracting the server certificate into jssecacerts][mkyong] using [InstallCert].
-Once you have the jssecacerts, you can load it into a Jersey Client to enable HTTPS following the [answer][answer] here.
+1. Extract server certificate in JSSE format - Mkyong has a very good tutorial on [extracting server certificate into jssecacerts][mkyong] using [InstallCert][InstallCert].

-However Dropwizard has it's own integrated `JerseyClientBuilder`, so you can't simply `new()` one up.
-To create a Dropwizard JerseyClient and load your `jssecacerts` into the TrustStore, the answer is found not in the docs, but in [JerseyClientBuilderTest][test].
-Basically replace the default `SSLSocketConnectionFactory` with one initialised using a TrustStore that contains the certificate.
+2. Once you have the `jssecacerts` file, put it inside your application's `src/main/resources` folder.
+3. For a vanillar Jersey Client, you can enable HTTPS following this [answer][answer] and referenced links.
+4. Dropwizard JerseyClient is built using its own `JerseyClientBuilder`, which you need to confirm to.
+The answer can be found [JerseyClientBuilderTest][test].
+Simply replace the default `SSLSocketConnectionFactory` with one initialised using your `jssecacerts` TrustStore.
 A gist is worth a thounsand words:
 <script src="https://gist.github.com/yunspace/7687f67a8eeade0c92d5.js"></script>

 [mkyong]: http://www.mkyong.com/webservices/jax-ws/suncertpathbuilderexception-unable-to-find-valid-certification-path-to-requested-target/